top of page

 Remember, there’s no “right” or “wrong” reason to see a counsellor.
 If you’re wondering if it might be a good idea, chances are you could benefit.

-Counselling offers you a safe, confidential, and non-judgemental space to talk through your experiences, gain perspective, and find healthier ways forward.
+Counselling offers you a safe, confidential, and non-judgemental space.
+You can talk through your experiences, gain perspective, and find healthier ways forward.

 Taking the Next Step